Liiiii2101/Anatomy-aware-nnUNet-for-Rectal-Tumor-Segmentation/README.md

 We have not fully benchmark if AMP can speed up training, but AMP can reduce the GPU memory consumption a lot.

+### Acknowledgement
+The code is built on top of https://github.com/DL4mHealth/Medformer Also, many thanks to https://github.com/MIC-DKFZ/nnUNet and https://github.com/fiy2W/mri_seq2seq

 ### Citation